mangstadt/ez-vcard/README.md

 Questions and feedback can be posted to the [discussion forum](http://groups.google.com/group/ez-vcard-discuss).
 You can also email me directly: mike(dot)angstadt(at)gmail(dot)com

+Also, you might be able to find me or other ez-vcard users on [ez-vcard's Gitter chat room](https://gitter.im/mangstadt/ez-vcard).

 Please submit bug reports and feature requests to the [issue tracker](https://github.com/mangstadt/ez-vcard/issues).
 Contributors are listed in the project credits.

 # Credits